tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSBrowser 工具/桌面端使用说明_intl_en.md

 ### Login with a Tencent Cloud account

 Click **Tencent Cloud Account Login** and log in to the COSBrowser desktop version in the pop-up window.
-This login method supports WeChat, email, QQ, WeChat Official Account, WeCom, and sub-account logins.
+This login method supports email, sub-account logins.